askui/askui-dev-docs/docs/versioned_docs/version-0.18.0/general/01-Getting Started/Installing AskUI/getting-started.md

 To add a new workflow, create a file in this folder, ending in `.test.ts`

 The project comes with one **template workflow**, which is called `my-first-askui-test-suite.ts`.
-On the next page, you will dive deeper on how to write instructions in the AskUI automation framework.
+On the next page, you will dive deeper into how to write instructions in the AskUI automation framework.

 ## Next Steps